bazbt3/10cbazbt3/10cbazbt3/README.md

 * What there is, it's a noob's first attempt at proper Python *and* interacting with an API.
 Please tread carefully.

 ## Initial history:

 ### 2016-03-06: First upload, with the following features:
 * Post a Blurb - a social post,
 * Post a blog entry,
 * Collect the most recent 50 mentions, though it's the 'raw' response at this stage,
 * Reply to a specific post - the post number is needed at this stage,
 * Check what sites a user 'owns'.

+### 2016-03-08: Second upload, with the following features in addition to the above:
+* Authentication/authorisation IDs/tokens moved out of the application into text files,
+* **Started:** login & logout (will initially require manual 'save' of data returned from the API.)